Christopher Columbus

 Later Years and Death

 Columbus reached Spain in November 1504.
 He was not in good health.
 He spent much of the last of his life writing letters to obtain the percentage of wealth overdue to be paid to him, and trying to re-attain his governorship status, but was continually denied both.
 Columbus died at Valladolid on May 20, 1506, due to illness and old age.
-Even until death, he still firmly believing that he had traveled to the eastern part of Asia.
+Even until death, he still firmly believed that he had traveled to the eastern part of Asia.

 Legacy